-Table 9 lists the major soil associations present in the park and their respective acreages, as mapped by the USDA-NRCS (2009a).
-Figure 9 illustrates the areas in the park where each of these soil associations are found.
+The USDA-NRCS has identified approximately 39 soil map units in Hawai'i Volcanoes National Park (see figure 9).
+However, for analysis purposes, this plan/EIS focuses on the soil associations found in the park, as identified by the USDA-NRCS (2009a) and listed in table 9.
 Soil associations represent the largest and most general classification in a complex taxonomy for identifying soils.
 Associations are groups of soil types that consist of two or more dissimilar soil components occurring in a regularly repeating pattern.
 They represent a landscape that has a distinctive proportional pattern of soils and is named for the major soil types that it represents.
 It normally consists of one or more major soil series and at least one minor soil series, which are the lowest categories in the soil classification system.